 Standard entry: 5 Highers at AAAAA (by end S6 with min AABB after S5) including Maths and Engineering Science or Physics.

-Widening access entry: 4 Highers at AABB (by end S6) including Maths and Engineering Science or Physics.
+Widening access entry: 4 Highers at AABB to BBBB (by end S6) including Maths and Engineering Science or Physics.
 Completion of pre-entry programme is necessary.

 College of Science and Engineering